diethardsteiner/diethardsteiner.github.io/_posts/2015-06-06-PDI-Hadoop-Dev-Env.md

 > **Note**: Hive table statistics are not supported for PostgreSQL or Oracle - MySQL only!

-The reason why I commented/disabled them is that table and column stats show up with out this extra DB any ways.
-You can check this be running e.g.:
+The reason why I commented/disabled them is that table and column stats show up without this extra DB anyway.
+You can check this by running e.g.:

 ```sql
 CREATE TABLE test (foo STRING, bar STRING);